jupyter/docs-team-compass/README.md

 - Make high quality documentation that is clear, comprehensive, inclusive, and serves the varying needs of Jupyter's diverse community
 - Engage with the community to help users with Jupyter products, discover their needs, and connect them with relevant information, expertise and resources

+If you'd like to contact the members, you can email [jupyter-docs-working-group@googlegroups.com](mailto:jupyter-docs-working-group@googlegroups.com).

 ## Welcome Everyone!

 The Docs Working Group welcomes everyone who wants to participate.
 Newcomers, writers, programmers, community members, please join us!
 You can find more information about participating below.